Skip to Content

 Look into adding organic nitrogen to your soil.

-Nitrogen is considered to be one of the primary macronutrients that is vital for plant growth.
+Nitrogen is considered to be one of the primary macronutrients that are vital for plant growth.
 However, while this is one of the most abundant elements on the earth, it cannot be easily obtainable by nature’s plants.

 How to give organic nitrogen to plants